Winter Olympics: Why aren’t Palestine competing and is Israel banned?

 The International Olympic Committee (IOC) maintains that both Israel and Palestine should have equal opportunity to compete at the Games

-Over 3,500 athletes from 93 countries will compete for glory at this Winter Olympics, with 195 medals across 16 different disciplines up for grabs.
+Over 3,500 athletes from 93 countries are competing for glory at this Winter Olympics, with 195 medals across 16 different disciplines up for grabs.

 But as at previous Games, global politics threatens to overshadow the sporting action.